daygon2007/jharrelson-v2.1.0/_posts/blog/2015-11-30-making-the-move-to-jekyll.md

 - Blog
 tags: []
 image: /images/blog/blog-wp-jekyll.jpg
+description: At the end of 2015 I decided migrate my site from WordPress to Jekyll.
+In this article I discuss why and how I made the move.
 ---

 <p>Lately I've been in the mood to explore different things and try different ways of building web sites.
 I'm always looking at how I can improve user experience and increase page speed loading time.
 I've also wanted to move away from traditional CMS platforms for a while now also.
 So I did some research and found <a href="http://jekyllrb.com/" target="_blank">Jekyll</a> and is primarily used by the good people at GitHub.</p>